elitepc/elitepc.github.io/_drafts/email-deliverability.md

 * 17/01/2020

-On January 17th a client of mine complained that they couldn't send email to some receipients in a recently configured cloud server.
+On January 17th a client of mine complained that they couldn't send email to some recipients in a recently configured cloud server.

 On a closer inspection the problem was limited to sending inboxes that were managed by Office 365.